kshamdani/PTMS/README.md

   - Remove Match
   - Remove Both

-Each removal triggers an appropriate email to the student and/or tutor.
+Each removal triggers an appropriate email to the student and tutor.

 ---